North American DC-3: Space Task Group

 By this time Paine had left NASA to return to General Electric, and had been replaced by the more pragmatic James Fletcher.
 Fletcher ordered independent reviews of the shuttle concept; Lockheed was to prepare a report on how the shuttle could reduce payload costs, Aerospace Corporation was to make an independent report on development and operational costs, and Mathematica would later combine these two into a final definitive report.
 Mathematica's report was extremely positive; it showed that development of a fully reusable design would lower the per-launch cost, thereby reducing payload costs and driving up demand.
-However, the report was based on a greatly increased rate of launch; inherent in the math was the fact that lower launch rates would completely upset any advantage.
+However, the report was based on a greatly increased rate of launch; inherent in the math was that lower launch rates would completely upset any advantage.
 Nevertheless, the report was extremely influential, and made the shuttle program an ongoing topic of discussion in Washington.

 Looking to shore up support for the program, Fletcher directed NASA to develop the shuttle to be able to support the Air Force's requirements as well, as initially developed in their "Class III" fully reusable vehicles.
 If the shuttle became vital to the Air Force as well as NASA, it would be effectively unkillable.
-The Air Force's requirements were based about a projected series of large spy satellites then under development, which were 60 feet long and weighed 40,000 lbs.
+The Air Force's requirements were based on a projected series of large spy satellites then under development, which were 60 feet long and weighed 40,000 lbs.
 They needed to be launched into polar orbits, corresponding to a normal launch from Kennedy Space Center (KSC) of 65,000 lbs (launches to the east receive a free boost from the Earth's natural rotation).

 The Air Force also demanded a cross-range capability of 1,500 miles, meaning that the spacecraft would have to be able to land at a point 1500 mile to either side of its orbital path when it started re-entry.
 This was due to the desire to be able to land again after one orbit, the so-called "orbit-once-around".
 This capacity was useful to NASA as well, as it made more abort possibilities available if needed.